LabBench-Society/LabBench.Documentation/content/en/docs/experiments/tests/psychophysics/ManualThresholdEstimation.md

 ---
 title: Manual Threshold Estimation
-description: Instructions on how to install LabBench
+description: Threshold estimation where LabBench cannot automatically deliver the stimuli.
+Instead, the experimenter is guided through an adaptive algorithm on which stimuli to present to the subject.
 weight: 20
 ---